-Bombshell Beauty Kelly Brook Wears Crop Top & High-Waisted Leggings For ‘Bedroom’ Workout
+Bombshell Beauty Kelly Brook Wears Crop Top & High-Waisted Leggings For 'Bedroom' Workout

 In the third frame, she directly faced the camera and kept the same foot on tiptoes.
 Brook rested her arms in front of her and wrapped her luscious locks over her right shoulder.

-In the fourth slide, the former Britain’s Got Talent panelist got own on her knees and sported another over-the-shoulder pose with her lips parted.
+In the fourth slide, the former Britain's Got Talent panelist got down on her knees and sported another over-the-shoulder pose with her lips parted.

-In the fifth and final pic, she crouched with her legs open and tilted her head to the side.

 In the span of three hours, her post racked up more than 26,000 likes and over 390 comments, proving to be very popular with her 1.3 million followers.